Azure/Azure-Governance-Visualizer-Accelerator/README.md

 ## Sources to documentation

-For more information on Azure Governance Visualizer, please visit the [official docs](https://github.com/Azure/Azure-Governance-Visualizer).
+For more information on Azure Governance Visualizer, please visit the [official docs](https://github.com/Azure/Azure-Governance-Visualizer) and the [Azure landing zone documentation](https://learn.microsoft.com/azure/architecture/landing-zones/azure-governance-visualizer-accelerator).